Tracking down 100% organic and natural Halloween costumes isn’t easy. 😬

 Where to Find Low-Tox & Organic Halloween Costumes

-Below are my recommendations for the best low-tox Halloween costumes that are safer than the more conventional options you’ll find on Amazon or at the big Halloween superstores.
+Below are my recommendations for the best low-tox Halloween costumes that are safer than the more conventional options you’ll find at the big Halloween superstores.

 Band of the Wild

-Band of the Wild’s Halloween costumes double as PJs!
+Band of the Wild is one of the best options.
+Plus, their cotton Halloween costumes double as PJs.

-They have flowers, mushrooms, unicorns, bunnies, dragons, and more.
+They have mushrooms, bats, clowns, dragons, and more.
 Most of their size options range from around 18 months to 8 years.

 Most of their costumes and pajamas are made out of 95% cotton plus 5% spandex, and they are all made in the USA.
 They also have other sustainability initiatives, including increasing their use of organic, locally-sourced, and upcycled cotton; using eco-conscious packaging; and recycling their fabric scraps.